5 Psychology Principles You Should Know When Creating Your Content Strategy

 Imagine you are in a store to buy a DSLR.
-The sales rep tells you about a discount scheme of $50 on purchase price.
+The sales rep tells you about a discount scheme of $50 on the purchase price.
 You decide not to buy despite the offer.
 Now, you go to the same store a month later and the sales rep tells you that you are getting a free lens if you purchase the same DSLR.
-Chances are that you’ll end up giving into the second situation because you think you’ve scored a deal even if the value of the 'free' gift is less than the discount!
+Chances are that you’ll end up giving in to the second situation because you think you’ve scored a deal even if the value of the ‘free’ gift is less than the discount!

 So, what made the second offer work?
 It was the principle of loss aversion.
-According to this principle, we tend to feel more pain at losing than we are pleased to gain something of an equivalent value!
-Meaning, we will try to avoid loss more than we will try to pursue gain.
+According to this principle, we tend to feel more pain at losing than we are pleased to gain something of equivalent value!
+Meaning, we will try to avoid losing more than we will try to pursue gain.

 Now, when you are writing a copy you must know what your audience fears losing.
-Frame the same choice as a ‘loss’ rather than a gain, your audience will make different choices!
+Frame the same choice as a ‘loss’ rather than a ‘gain’, and your audience will make different choices!
 Here’s an example wherein benefits of Spotify Premium are pitted against Spotify Free.
 This makes a user think more of what they are losing.
 In fact, the clever use of black and gray only amplifies loss aversion.

 3. FOMO: Can’t risk not knowing

-FOMO is REAL, deeply rooted in social media and experienced by all of us, all the time.
-Clearly, this principle can easily be applied to content creation strategy.
+FOMO is REAL, deeply rooted in social media, and experienced by all of us, all the time.
+Clearly, this principle can easily be applied to the content creation strategy.
 For starters, how about not making everything that you write easily available to your audience.
-Play on people's’ anxieties or the ‘fear of missing out’!
+Play on people’s’ anxieties or the ‘fear of missing out’!
 Eventually, you will see your content audience getting bigger and bigger.
 Here’s how to go about it: